 In this tutorial we will learn how to set up the Spotify integration in Home Assistant.
 The integration is very easy to implement with a few options accessible on the Spotify developer page.

 Firstly we need to set up Spotify so that we can connect Home Assistant.
-This is done by creating an app on the Spotify developer page.
+In order to do this, we need to create our own custom Spotify app on the Spotify developer page.